y114514-zero/Simple-system-detection-and-alerting---Linux/README.md

 - `psutil`: Used for collecting system resource information.
 - `requests`: Used for sending HTTP alert requests.
 - `python-dotenv`: Used for managing environment variable configuration files.
+- `pymysql`: Used for enable Python to interact with the MySQL database parameters.
 - Configuration format: JSON (config.json) and environment variable file (.env)